suren-m/cw/labs/01_docker/06_developing_with_docker_bonus_challenges.md

  - ".:/app"
 ```

-**** Important Note: This approach must only be used on local environment to faciliate inner loop.
+> #### Important Note: This approach must only be used on local environment to faciliate inner loop.
 Setting watchers on anything outside local environment is both a security risk and performance drain.
 ---

+#### We will later see how AKS can facilitate both scenarios in a much better way.